sderev/wslshot/README.md

 wslshot
 ```

-This will fetch the most recent screenshots from the source directory.
-If this command is run inside a git repository, it will create the folder `/assets/images` (if it doesn't exist) and copy the screenshot to it.
+This fetches the most recent screenshot from the source directory.
+If run inside a git repository, it creates the directory `/assets/images` (if it doesn't exist) and copies the screenshot to it.

-**These are the folders automatically detected for the copy**:
+**These are the directories automatically detected for the copy**:

 - `/assets/img/`
 - `/assets/images/`